PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     Get the attribute names of a table

     :param str table: name of table
-    :returns: A dictionary -- the keys are the attribute names, the values are the type names of the attributes.
+    :returns: a dictionary mapping attribute names to type names

 Given the name of a table, digs out the set of attribute names.